zewei/qsoc/doc/en/format_clock.typ

 *Link Level* (key existence determines operation):
 - `icg` - Map format with enable/polarity/reset and optional sta_guide
-- `div` - Map format with default/width/reset/optional dynamic signals and optional sta_guide
+- `div` - Map format with default/reset (width auto-calculated for static mode) and optional sta_guide
 - `inv` - Map format with enabled flag and optional sta_guide (or boolean for compatibility)
 - Pass-through: No attributes specified